2021–22 Ulster Rugby season: Six Nations international break

-Third block
+Domestic season: third block

 Having beaten Leinster away in November, Ulster completed a rare double by defeating them at home on a rainy night in March.
 They then travelled to South Africa, losing narrowly to the Stormers in Cape Town after a late try by Callum Reid, which would have put Ulster ahead, was disallowed after TMO review.
 URC head of officials Tappe Henning later admitted the try should have stood.
 Alan O'Connor made his 150th appearance for Ulster against the Stormers.
 The following week, against the Bulls in Pretoria, Andrew Warwick made his 150th appearance as Ulster fell to a 34–16 defeat.
 The trip to South Africa saw centre Luke Marshall return to action after 16 months out with a knee injury.
 He came off the bench against the Stormers, and started, and scored, against the Bulls.

 Ulster won the away leg of their Champions Cup round of 16 tie against Toulouse 26–20, with Robert Baloucoune scoring a hat-trick after Toulouse wing Juan Cruz Mallia was shown an early red card.
 Taking a six-point lead into the second leg at home, they lost 30–23, going out of the competition 49–50 on aggregate.
 Flanker Nick Timoney made his 100th appearance for the province in the second leg.

 Former Springboks and Ulster flanker Pedrie Wannenburg was killed in a car accident in Texas in April.

 In the wake of the defeat at home to Toulouse, Ulster suffered their first home loss in the URC, at home to Munster.
 The following week, they ended their losing run by inflicting a first home league defeat on Edinburgh in a close contest, confirming their qualification for the quarter-finals.
 Two weeks later, they secured a home quarter-final by defeating the Sharks at home.
 They defeated Munster in the quarter-final at Ravenhill on 3 June, earning a semi-final away to the Stormers.
 They led late in the semi-final in Cape Town, but the Stormers came back to win with a last-minute converted try.